aptech/docs/docs/CR-ismember.rst

     :param needles: the elements to search for in *haystack*.
     :type needles: vector or string array

-    :returns: **mask** (*matrix*) - multi-dimensional array or string array the same size as the input *haystack*, containing only 1's and 0's.
+    :return mask: multi-dimensional array or string array the same size as the input *haystack*, containing only 1's and 0's.
 Each element of the output, *mask*, will contain a 1 if the corresponding element of haystack matches one or more elements in *needles*.

+    :type mask: matrix

 Examples
 ----------------